birajrai/Kira/README.md

 # Kira

-Spigot plugin that helps staff with quality of life changes
+A spigot plugin that helps staff with better quality of some life changes

 ## Compatibility